darshan3187/Expense_Tracker/README.md

 # Expense Tracker

-A modern web application for tracking personal expenses, built using React for frontend and Python backend, with Appwrite for authentication and storage.
+A modern web application for tracking personal expenses, built using React and Appwrite for authentication and storage.

 ## Features